ITpC/LAppS/README.md

 RFC 6455 is fully implemented.
 See the Conformance section.

 RFC 7692 (compression extensions) not implemented due concerns about [BREACH attacks](https://en.wikipedia.org/wiki/BREACH).
-It is possible to have per-message compression on [LAppS protocol](https://github.com/ITpC/LAppS/blob/master/LAppS_Protocol_Specification.md) without being affected by BREACH attacks.
+It is possible to have per-message compression on the [LAppS protocol](https://github.com/ITpC/LAppS/blob/master/LAppS_Protocol_Specification.md) level without being affected by BREACH attacks.

 LAppS is an easy way to develop low-latency web applications.
 Please see [LAppS wiki](https://github.com/ITpC/LAppS/wiki) on examples of how to build your own application.